riyadhalnur/algolia-mongo-mongoose/README.md

 ### Run
 Copy and paste your **ApplicationID** and **API Key** from Algolia into the `controllers/search.js` file on line 6.

-Then in the terminal, run `node index.js`
+Make sure you are running Mongo either in the background or another tab.
+Then in the terminal, run `node index.js`.

 ### License
 Licensed under MIT.
 See [LICENSE](LICENSE) for more information.